realm/realm-lua-bootcamp/README.md

 ### Troubleshooting

-A great way to troubleshoot sync-related erros is to read the [logs in the App Services UI](https://www.mongodb.com/docs/atlas/app-services/logs/logs-ui/).
+A great way to troubleshoot sync-related errors is to read the [logs in the App Services UI](https://www.mongodb.com/docs/atlas/app-services/logs/logs-ui/).

 # Examples